Last updated

 • No built-in email marketing: Does not include built-in email marketing features, requiring users to integrate with third-party email tools for such functionality.

-• Limited customer support hours: Customer support is not available 24/7, which can be inconvenient for consultants operating in different time zones or needing immediate assistance.
+• Limited customer support hours: Customer support is not available 24/7, which can be inconvenient for consulting teams operating across different time zones.

 • Price increases with add-ons: The cost can increase quickly when additional features or integrations are added, making it less cost-effective for growing consulting firms.